-The Key Performance Indicators (KPIs) that we are reporting for 2015 were drawn from our materiality process and overall business objectives.
-They align with the Global Reporting Initiative (GRI) G4 Guidelines.
+The Key Performance Indicators (KPIs) that we are reporting for 2016 were drawn from our materiality process and overall business objectives.
+They align with the Global Reporting Initiative (GRI) Standards.
 Here, we provide a methodology and definitions for selected KPIs from subject areas that were assessed to be the most important to Cairn and its stakeholders, as follows:

 |Material issue||KPI no.||Key Performance Indicator|

-Percentage of new suppliers that were screened for corporate responsibility risks in four areas:
+Percentage of new suppliers that were screened for corporate responsibility risks in four different areas:

 For each of these KPIs we provide a definition and an explanation of the methodology used in collecting the data, where appropriate.

-This data is compiled by reviewing Cairn’s Contracts Committee records to identify new suppliers that Cairn considered selecting or contracting with during the reporting year.
-Tender and contract documentation for those suppliers are then reviewed to identify which CR risks are covered in the screening process for each one.
+This data is compiled by reviewing Cairn’s Contract Committee records to identify new suppliers that Cairn selected during the reporting year.
+Tender and contract documentation for those suppliers are then reviewed to identify which corporate responsibility risks are covered in the screening process for each one.
 Note: all suppliers are included in the figures regardless of whether or not they are considered likely to present CR risks.
 For example, data processing companies and suppliers of materials are included in the figures.

-Number of new suppliers that Cairn considered selecting or contracting within the reporting year that were screened for CR risks in each of the four key areas/number of new suppliers that Cairn considered selecting or contracting within the reporting year x100
+Number of new suppliers that Cairn selected during the reporting year that were screened for corporate responsibility risks in each of the four key areas/number of new suppliers that Cairn selected during the reporting year x 100

-Contractor: someone contracted to work on company business on a temporary basis in field-based positions or a subcontractor through another company, or someone contracted to work on Company business for less than three months in an office-based position.
+Contractor: someone contracted to work on Company business on a temporary basis in field-based positions, a subcontractor through another company, or someone contracted to work on Company business for less than three months in an office-based position.
 These people are not paid directly by Cairn but through their employing organisation.

-Many contractors work on rotation (back-to-back), e.g. one month on, one month off, so it is not practical or meaningful to give the total number of individuals who have worked as contractors on Cairn projects through the year.
-Instead, we provide the total number of contractor positions during 2015.
+Many field-based contractors work on rotation (back to back), e.g. one month on, one month off, so it is not practical or meaningful to give the total number of individuals who have worked as contractors on Cairn projects throughout the year.
+Instead, we provide the total number of contractor positions during 2016.

 Data on numbers of field-based contractors and some short-term office-based contractors is collected and entered into the database each month.
-At the end of the year, the highest monthly figures are taken from each vessel/rig/base and these are added together to give the total number of contractors.
+At the end of the year, the highest monthly figures are taken from each vessel/rig/base/office and these are added together to give the total number of contractors.
 Short-term office-based contractor data that is not available monthly is entered into the database at the end of the year and the average monthly figure is used for the number of contractors in this case.